davidcurie/Computing-Essentials/_sources/lessons/first-steps/first-steps-python.md

 Our `first-steps` environment currently has no packages installed, not even `python`.
 We'll need a few plotting tools on top of the base distribution of Python.
-We can install multiple packages with _conda_ into our existing environment.
+We can install multiple packages with _Conda_ into our existing environment.

 ```bash